Bitagora/bitagora-web/nodes/install/ubuntu.md

 automatically install and run all Bitagora-Sawtooth components in different docker containers.
 The installation will daemonize the node, so that the containers will continue to run in the background even if you close the terminal.

-All the files installed in the process are open-source and can be reviewed in this repo or in hyperledger/sawtooth repo.
+All the files installed in the process are open-source and can be reviewed in the [Bitagora Node repo](https://github.com/bitagora/bitagora-node) or in the [Hyperledger/Sawtooth repo](https://github.com/hyperledger/sawtooth-core).

 ## Troubleshooting